upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 (Databases)[https://github.com/upgrades-migrations/preupgrade-assistant-modules/tree/el6toel7/RHEL6_7/databases].
 You can specify any number of groups and levels of groups (sub-groups).
 However, if you create the directory structure without the `group.ini` file, any modules under such groups will not be discovered by PA.

+*__NOTE__: You could find in a directory the `group.xml` file instead of the `group.ini` file.
+It's OK and you can ignore it.
+The PA compiles the compose automatically during the execution and `group.ini` files are automatically replaced in PA workspace.
+The `group.xml` files are usually already part of the preupgrade-assistant-el6toel7 rpm.*

 Here is example of a compose with wrong and right structure inside the top-level directory: